-No, if every country’s GDP were to double, world trade would not quadruple.
-One way to see this using the example from Table 2-2 would simply be to quadruple all the trade flows in 2-2 and also double the GDP in 2-1.
-We would see that the first line of Table 2-2 would be—, 6.4, 1.6, 1.6.
-If that were true, Country A would have exported $8 trillion which is equal to its entire GDP.
-Likewise, it would have imported $8 trillion, meaning it had zero spending on its own goods (highly unlikely).
-If instead we filled in Table 2-2 as before, by multiplying the appropriate shares of the world economy times a country’s GDP, we would see the first line of Table 2-2 reads—, 3.2, 0.8, 0.8.
-In this case, 60% of Country A’s GDP is exported, the same as before.
-The logic is that while the world GDP has doubled, increasing the likelihood of international trade, the local economy has doubled, increasing the likelihood of domestic trade.
-The gravity equation still holds.
-If you fill in the entire table, you will see that where before the equation was 0.1 GDPi GDPj, it now is 0.05 GDPi GDPj.
-The coefficient on each GDP is still one, but the overall constant has changed.
+Now let’s compute world trade flows in this example.
+Country A has an income of $6 trillion and spends 40% of that income on country B’s production.
+Thus exports from country B to country A are equal to $6*40% = $2.4 trillion.
+Country B has an income of $4 trillion and spends 60% of this on country A’s production.
+Thus, exports from country A to country B are equal to $4*60% = 2.4 trillion.
+Total world trade in this simple model is $2.4 + $2.4 = $4.8 trillion.

+What happens if we double GDP in both countries?
+Now GDP in country A is $12 trillion and GDP in country B is $8 trillion.
+However, the share of world income (and spending) in each country has not changed.
+Thus, country A will still spend 40% of its income on country B products and country B will still spend 60% of its income on country A products.
+Exports from country B to country A are equal to $12*40% = $4.8 trillion.
+Exports from country A to country B are $8*60% = $4.8 trillion.
+Total trade is now equal to $4.8+$4.8 = $9.6 trillion.
+Looking at trade before and after the doubling of GDP, we see that total trade actually doubled, not quadrupled.

 4. As the share of world GDP which belongs to East Asian economies grows, then in every trade relationship which involves an East Asian economy, the size of the East Asian economy has grown.
 This makes the trade relationships with East Asian countries larger over time.
 The logic is similar for why the countries trade more with one another.
 Previously, they were quite small economies, meaning that their markets were too small to import a substantial amount.
 As they became more wealthy and the consumption demands of their populace rose, they were each able to import more.
 Thus, while they previously had focused their exports to other rich nations, over time, they became part of the rich nation club and thus were targets for one another’s exports.
 Again, using the gravity model, when South Korea and Taiwan were both small, the product of their GDPs was quite small, meaning despite their proximity, there was little trade between them.
 Now that they have both grown considerably, their GDPs predict a considerable amount of trade.

 5. As the chapter discusses, a century ago, much of world trade was in commodities that in many ways were climate or geography determined.
 Thus, the UK imported goods that it could not make itself.
 This meant importing things like cotton or rubber from countries in the Western Hemisphere or Asia.
 As the UK’s climate and natural resource endowments were fairly similar to those in the rest of Europe, it had less of a need to import from other European countries.
 In the aftermath of the Industrial Revolution, where manufacturing trade accelerated and has continued to expand with improvements in transportation and communications, it is not surprising that the UK would turn more to the nearby and large economies in Europe for much of its trade.
 This is a direct prediction of the gravity model.